Tanked

-Tanked was an American reality television series that aired on Animal Planet and premiered in August 2011.
+Tanked is an American reality television series that aired on Animal Planet from August 7, 2011, to December 28, 2018.
 The series followed the operations of the Las Vegas-based aquarium manufacturer Acrylic Tank Manufacturing, owned by brothers-in-law Brett Raymer and Wayde King.
 Brett's sister Heather, married to Wayde, is the company's accountant, and Heather and Brett's father Irwin Raymer (also known as The General) is the office manager.

 Other regulars include shop manager Robert "Robbie Redneck" Christlieb and sales coordinator Agnes Wilczynski.

 In 2012, Animal Planet re-released the entire series with additional text commentary from the cast under the name Tanked: Unfiltered.
 New episodes were shown on Fridays at 10pm Eastern Time.
 On March 17, 2018, Animal Planet announced that the series would end after the fifteenth season.

 Tanked was also shown on the DMAX channel in the United Kingdom.